nmckenzie1/calculatorApp/README.md

   ## About

   This app does basic computations and displays past computations of all users.
+This app was created using react.js and firebase.

   ## Installation